mattyoung101/aspire_rv32/README.md

 `just papers` to generate them all, `just proposal` for the proposal, `just thesis` for the thesis.
 Try `just --list` to display all targets.
 This uses `latexmk` internally.

+If you install inotify-tools using `yay -S inotifytools`, the `watchpapers.sh` script will automatically recompile papers using `inotifywait` when they are modified.

 Make sure you have the necessary dependencies as described in Setting up the toolchain.

 ## Licence